liledix4/Discord-Server/README.md

-# Discord-Server
+# Discord Server
-My Discord server.
+Discord server of liledix4.
 This repository contains setup and guidelines.